 Renate: Because there is only me.

-Deborah: You're the point of God 'cause it's only you.
-And not Renate you, you.
+Deborah: You're the point of God because it's only you.
+And not Renate-you, you.

 Renate: Yeah.
 Me, where I meet you, helps.

 Deborah: Within you is Renate and Deborah.

 Renate: Yeah.
 So what was the biggest gift to come?

 Deborah: After that October day… Franklin Merrell-Wolff talks about the high indifference, like you really are not affected by anything.
 And I felt I woke up to the high indifference.
 It was not an emotional experience, it was not a heady experience, but a high indifference, a sacred indifference.
 That I didn't care how anything went, that everything was perfect.
 But I noticed that it distressed my loved ones, they'd say, "Where are you?" and "Hello?!"
 And, you know, I wasn’t as present in conversations.
 And I said a prayer to the divine, I said, "What about my heart?
 Where's my heart?
 What is love?"
 You know, there's only emptiness and consciousness, but I still waited on its ways.
 And then one night, while I was laying in bed, the whole galaxy was within me.
 And that was my heart.
 And so in that moment my prayer was answered.